 Ok, here it comes…..

-And here’s another one of me and my friend at the “May the 4th Be With You” party that I wore the cosplay to.
+And here’s another one of me and my friend at the “May the 4th Be With You” party where I debuted the cosplay.

 Yes yes yes, isn’t it awesome?! 😀 I love how it all turned out, especially the makeup!!!
 I had serious doubts about that part, since I’ve never really done any makeup stuff before, especially not like what this called for!
 But it actually turned out to be much easier than I thought, especially with the help of a really awesome tutorial video I’ll have below.